 Giant Alaskan Malamute is a remarkable breed hailing from Alaska and boasts a rich history linked to the Arctic and the native Mahlemuts.
-These dogs sport striking colours like black, grey, and white, ideal for cold climates.
+These dogs sport striking colors like black, gray, and white, ideal for cold climates.

 Source: Pinterest